SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/customization.md

 #### Deactivating your certificate

-If you wish to return to your old domain at Cumulocity, you can simply deactivate you certificate.
+If you wish to return to your old domain at Cumulocity IoT, you can simply deactivate you certificate.

 >**Important:** Use with care.
 Your customers will not be able to access their subtenants anymore.

 #### Troubleshooting

-In case you cannot reach Cumulocity using your custom domain, we recommend to perform the following checks to verify your DNS setup.
+In case you cannot reach Cumulocity IoT using your custom domain, we recommend to perform the following checks to verify your DNS setup.

 **Check if the DNS entry is correct**